intGus/picow_xbox/README.md

 # Use an Xbox One Controller with Pico-W

-This library allows you to connect an Xbox One Controller **(older firmware versions without Bluetooth Low Energy)** to a Raspberry Pico W via Bluetooth Classic.
+This library allows you to connect an Xbox One Controller **(with older firmware versions without Bluetooth Low Energy, if you have a newer controller or updated firmware please use [this repo instead](https://github.com/intGus/picow_ble_controller))** to a Raspberry Pico W via Bluetooth Classic.
 It provides a simple interface to read button states and analog stick values from the controller.

 This project is a fork of [usedbytes/picow_ds4](https://github.com/usedbytes/picow_ds4) made for PS4 controllers.